paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 22

-**Texto original:**
-A solutions architect is using Amazon S3 to design the storage architecture of a new digital media application...

-**Tradução:**
 Um arquiteto de soluções está projetando a arquitetura de armazenamento para uma aplicação de mídia digital no Amazon S3.

 **Resposta correta:**